 5 | Turnips

 Yes, turnips!
-This cousin to the Brussel sprout (it is also in the same family as broccoli, arugula, and kale) is not technically a root or tuber, although its form and the way it grows lead many people to identify it as such.
+This cousin of the Brussel sprout (it is also in the same family as broccoli, arugula, and kale) is not technically a root or tuber, although its form and growth habits lead many people to identify it as such.

 All parts of the turnip contain detoxifying agents.
 The long green tops are chock full of phytonutrients called glucosinolates, which have been shown to boost both Phase 1 and Phase 2 detoxification.
 Turnip greens are also rich in many nutrients, including vitamin A, vitamin K, vitamin C, copper, folate, manganese, and fiber.

 Remember, we mentioned that turnips were actually part of the same vegetable family as broccoli?
 That means that it is a cruciferous vegetable.
 All cruciferous veggies contain the phytonutrient powerhouse known as sulforaphane.
-Besides being a cancer-fighter (it has the ability to target cancer stem cells), sulforaphane also increases the production of certain enzymes, which help to eliminate toxins and boost liver function.
+Besides being a cancer-fighter (it can target cancer stem cells), sulforaphane also increases the production of certain enzymes that help eliminate toxins and boost liver function.

 6 | Radishes

 Some types of radish, however, have a deeper cleansing effect.
-Black radish has been used since antiquity for cleansing the blood, including help for jaundice, because certain substances within it have a purging effect against bilirubin.
-Bilirubin is the “waste” created in the breakdown of red blood cells.
+Black radish has been used since antiquity to cleanse the blood, including for jaundice, because certain substances in it have a purging effect on bilirubin.
+Bilirubin is the “waste” product of red blood cell breakdown.

 Interestingly, a 2018 report published in the Journal of Food Medicine discovered that a substance called erucamide, which exists in the leaves of common red radishes (Raphanus sativus L.), may be neuroprotective against Alzheimer’s as well.